innerdvations/ccgbuilder/readme.md

 #### scaleX and scaleY (two separate columns)
 Blank defaults to 1.

 Used to scale the image.
 Scaling is done after other basic transformations (width/height/regX/regY).

-Negative values can be used to flip/mirror image (such as -1).
+Negative values can be used to flip/mirror image (such as -1), but since it is done after other transformations, you will likely need to flip your regX/regY or x/y positioning to get it to appear where intended.

 #### regX and regY  (two separate columns)
 Blank defaults to 0.